fsn1995/fsn1995/README.md

 Hello this is Shunan（楠树）.

 I am interested in remote sensing, glaciology and hydrology.
-PhD student at Aarhus University with [deep purple](https://www.deeppurple-ercsyg.eu/home) project.
+PhD student at Aarhus University and part of the [deep purple](https://www.deeppurple-ercsyg.eu/home) project.

 Githup Page: [https://www.glacier-hub.com/](https://www.glacier-hub.com/)